The Value of Money

 In 1973 the dollar was removed from any parity with gold and introduced the USA dollar as a global fiat currency, an action by the USA that ended the 1944 Bretton Woods Agreement and introduced the subsequent floating exchange rates.
 These floating exchange rates freed the signatories to the Bretton Woods Agreement to exchange their money (including USA dollar reserves) at official exchange rates.
 This fiat currency world changed the value of money making the free market an indicator of a nations wealth, but more importantly a free market economy, with State caveats, predicted the economic growth of a country giving value (or not) to its money.

 As the world followed the USA with introduction of fiat currencies and despite a floating exchange rate, the USA dollar maintained its position as the preferred global reserve currency (2).
 That is until now, when the economic hegemony of the USA is being challenged¹.
-The introduction as a reserve currency of the Chinese Yuan (Renminbi) by the International Monetary Fund has pushed the Euro into second place (3) and has the potential to become the premier reserve currency.
+The introduction by the International Monetary Fund of the Chinese Yuan (Renminbi) as a reserve currency (3), giving it the potential to become the premier reserve currency.

 Whether or not introducing a floating exchange rate led to currency speculation and systemic financial crises is — perhaps — a moot point.
 What is not moot are the increases in deficit financing that fiat money has enabled a State to indulge in, nor the quantitative easing that it has allowed a State’s fiscal policy to implement.
 The Austrian school of economics hold the view that not only is deficit financing (specifically government debt) a moral issue (4), but that government fiscal policy should not increase debt², which it does every time it issue a government bond (in the case of the UK a gilt) to finance budget deficits.